-What Happens When An Egg Hatches In "Pokemon Go"?
-What You Need To Know
+What Happens When An Egg Hatches In "Pokemon Go"

 It's only been a matter of days since "Pokemon Go" launched, but the augmented reality game has already taken over everyone's lives — seriously, the app already has more users than Tinder.
 If you haven't already downloaded it from the Android or iOS store, then you're probably wondering why everyone's talking about catching Pokemon, how to hatch eggs, and how to take over a gym etc. And, tons of people are walking around outside staring intently at their phones (or maybe not, because let's be real, we've been doing that for a while now).
 Basically, everyone is finally living out their childhood dreams of becoming a Pokemon master.

 But, if you're like me — and many others — then you have already immersed yourself in a world where you can hang out with Pikachu and catch Pokemon in your own backyard.
 Maybe you've even taken your Pokemon game to the next level and already started working on evolving your Pokemon.
 But, wherever you are in the game, chances are you may have already stopped at a Pokestop and collected an Egg.
 Since the app really doesn't have many instructions, you're probably wondering what this Egg is for and what it does.
 Well, you're in luck because I've already hatched one of these Eggs and I'm here to tell you exactly what happens when an Egg hatches in "Pokemon Go".